 Under the terms of the Agreement, so long as the Chairman and Chief Executive Officer continues to serve as an executive officer of the Company, whether pursuant to the Agreement or otherwise, the Chairman and Chief Executive Officer shall also receive incentive compensation in an amount equal to 5% of the Company's gross royalties or other payments from Licensing Activities (as defined) (without deduction of legal fees or any other expenses) with respect to its Remote Power Patent and a 10% net interest (gross royalties and other payments after deduction of all legal fees and litigation expenses related to licensing, enforcement and sale activities, but in no event shall he receive less than 6.25% of the gross recovery) of the Company's royalties and other payments relating to Licensing Activities with respect to patents other than the Remote Power Patent (including all of the Company's patent portfolios and its investment in ILiAD Biotechnologies) (collectively, the "Incentive Compensation").
-During the three months ended March 31, 2022 and 2021, the Chairman and Chief Executive Officer earned Incentive Compensation of \$0 and \$935,000, respectively.
+During the three and six months ended June 30, 2022, the Chairman and Chief Executive Officer did not earn any Incentive Compensation.
+During the three and six months ended June 30, 2021, the Chairman and Chief Executive Officer earned Incentive Compensation of \$935,000.